brenai-works/workgroup-assistant-agent/README.md

 This microservice is hosted on mirror images of Cloud computing.
 Specification of the service is defined in the OpenAPI definitions contained in this repository.
 As part of the OpenAPI definition, the [Server Object](https://learn.openapis.org/specification/servers.html) is used to define API servers in two locations.
 There are seperate API servers for Asia clients, Australia and New Zealand clients, and North American clients.

 ## Conceptual Overview
 This control flow depicts the API calls to support workgroup decisions.
-The control flow consist of a loop of actions; signup new members with AI service agent, open session for member's AI service agent, load workgroup and members status, load voting tools, track group actions in decision table, analyse voting results, and then wait for the AI service agent before iterating the loop or terminating the session.
+The control flow consist of a loop of actions; signup new members with AI service agent, open session for member's AI service agent, load workgroup and members status, load voting tools, track group actions in decision table and then wait for the AI service agent before iterating the loop or terminating the session.
+The AI service agent(s) will provide group results showing levels of consensus and conflict among group tasks.

 ![Control Flow Diagram](control_flow.jpg)